Search

 information provided by reference persons (provided by third parties as references);

-information you provide regarding your career interests and other information about your abilities and skills, qualifications for the job;
+information you provide about your career interests and other information about your skills and abilities and qualifications for the job;

-information relating to your employment with our Company or with our client;
+information relating to your employment with our Company or our client;

-and where permitted or required by law: information on incapacity and health status;
+and, where permitted or required by law: information about incapacity and health;

-In addition, we may collect information that you provide to us about other individuals, such as contact information in the event of an emergency.How we use personal information
+In addition, we may collect information that you provide us about other individuals, such as contact information for emergency situations.How we use personal information

-The Controller collects personal data for the following purposes of processing personal data (as permitted by local law): facilitating employment and providing solutions related to the workforce and involving people in work;
+The controller collects personal data for the following purposes of processing personal data (as permitted by local law):arranging employment and providing workforce and engagement solutions;

 creating and managing online accounts;